spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

 ## Auto Inject RDMA Resources base on webhook

-To simplify the complexity of configuring multiple network cards for AI applications, Spiderpool supports categorizing a group of network card configurations through labels (cni.spidernet.io/rdma-resource-inject).
+To simplify the complexity of configuring multiple network cards for AI applications, Spiderpool supports categorizing a group of network card configurations through annotations (cni.spidernet.io/rdma-resource-inject).
 Users only need to add the same annotation to the Pod.
 This way, Spiderpool will automatically inject all corresponding network cards and network resources with the same label into the Pod through a webhook.

   > This feature only supports network card configurations with cniType of [ macvlan,ipvlan,sriov,ib-sriov, ipoib ].